tkhq/docs/docs/documentation/features/passkeys/introduction.md

 ## OS and browser support

-Modern browsers have great support for passkeys with the exception of Firefox, which only supports security keys.
+Modern browsers have great support for passkeys.
 See [caniuse](https://caniuse.com/passkeys) for detailed information.

 Support also varies by operating system: [this matrix](https://passkeys.dev/device-support/#matrix) has detailed information about OS-level support.